 Take a look at the table below

-Capital Gains | Tax Scenario |
+| Tax Scenario

-Short-Term Capital Gains: If the shares are held for one year or less from the purchase date, any gain is considered short-term and taxed at ordinary income tax rates. | Qualifying Disposition: A sale is a qualifying disposition if the shares are sold at least two years after the grant date and at least one year after the purchase date. |
+| Qualifying Disposition: A sale is a qualifying disposition if the shares are sold at least two years after the grant date and at least one year after the purchase date.

-Long-Term Capital Gains: If the shares are held for more than one year from the purchase date, the gain is considered long-term and taxed at preferential rates (0%, 15%, or 20%, depending on the employee's income level). | Disqualifying Disposition: A sale is a disqualifying disposition if the shares are sold less than two years after the grant date or less than one year after the purchase date. |
+Long-Term Capital Gains: If the shares are held for more than one year from the purchase date, the gain is considered long-term and taxed at preferential rates (0%, 15%, or 20%, depending on the employee's income level).

 Now you have a fair idea of the importance of ESPP Tax implication and Taxable incomes Before you are well-equipped to seamlessly roll out the ESPP plan, Just understand the ESPPs plans to get a quick idea about it.